PritamChakrabortyShuvo/Shell-Scripting/01-Shell_Scripting_Theoritical_Concepts.md

 - Arguments are separated by spaces when calling the function.

 By using this method, functions in shell scripts can handle dynamic input efficiently!
+## Create Local Variables in Functions in Shell Script
+In shell scripting, variables are global by default.
+To restrict the scope of a variable to a specific function, you can declare it as a local variable using the **`local`** keyword.
+This ensures the variable is only accessible within the function where it is defined and does not affect variables outside the function.